mdfw/PubNubDucks/WORKSHOP-FILTER.md

     });
 }
 ```
-At the end of the function we attach the morse code to another key on our `message` JSON object (`request.message.morse`) and resolve the `request`.
+At the end of the function, we attach the morse code to another key on our `message` JSON object (`request.message.morse`) and resolve the `request`.

 This is a fairly simple translation from English to Morse code.
 For more sophisticated machine translation of language, you will want to use the [`xhr`](https://www.pubnub.com/docs/blocks/xhr-module?devrel_gh=pubnubducks_filter) capability to call out from the PubNub serverless function to a more capable tool.
 There are multiple options in the [PubNub Blocks Catalog](https://www.pubnub.com/docs/blocks-catalog?devrel_gh=pubnubducks_filter?devrel_gh=pubnubducks_filter) for translation service from [AWS](https://www.pubnub.com/docs/blocks-catalog/amazon-translate?devrel_gh=pubnubducks_filter), [IBM Watson](https://www.pubnub.com/docs/blocks-catalog/multilingual-chat), [Microsoft](https://www.pubnub.com/docs/blocks-catalog/microsoft-translator-v?devrel_gh=pubnubducks_filter3), and [SDL](https://www.pubnub.com/docs/blocks-catalog/sdl?devrel_gh=pubnubducks_filter).